Interstitial Lung Disease/ Pulmonary Fibrosis

 - Intermune: An Open-Label Study of the Safety and Efficacy of Subcutaneous Recombinant Interferon gamma-1b (IFN-g 1b) in Patients with Idiopathic Pulmonary Fibrosis (IPF) 004.
 Completed.

 - Intermune: An Open-Label Study of the Safety and Efficacy of Subcutaneous Recombinant Interferon gamma-1b (IFN-g 1b) in Patients with Idiopathic Pulmonary Fibrosis (IPF) 006.
-Ongoing.
+Completed.

 - Intermune: A Randomized, Double-Blind, Placebo-Controlled, Phase 3 Study of the Safety and Efficacy of Interferon gamma-1b in Patients with Idiopathic Pulmonary Fibrosis GIPF 007.
-2004-
+Completed 2008.

 - Ronald Goldstein, MD, Professor of Medicine